Why you need a content strategy framework

 - Buyer's Ecosystem: Who and what impact your buyers as they evaluate their options?

-Sales, marketing and account management all need to work together to build your Ideal Customer Profile and define the buyer personas who you will need to reach within those organisations.
+Sales, marketing, and account management must all work together to build your Ideal Customer Profile and define the buyer personas you will need to reach within those organisations.

-Meanwhile, your Sales team will have strong awareness of your buyer personas' questions (a rich vein of content ideas), what they want to achieve by investing in a solution like yours, and their common objections to purchasing.
+Meanwhile, your Sales team will be highly aware of your buyer personas' questions (a rich vein of content ideas), what they want to achieve by investing in a solution like yours, and their common objections to purchasing.

 You may have ideal customer nuances, which means you'll need to consider any possible adjustment for associated buyer personas.
-On average, contract manufacturers create four different audiences according to the Content Marketing Institute.
+According to the Content Marketing Institute, manufacturers create four different audiences on average.

 Having comprehensive buyer personas will enable you to produce more relevant and valuable content that they'll want to consume.